Long Distance Hiking recommended route Long Distance Hiking · Ötztal

 ACROSS GEIGENKAMM – MAINZER HÖHENWEG

 The Mainzer Höhenweg is a classic for mountaineers.
-On the Geigenkamm ridge, mountaineering is both pristine and peaceful.
-Climbers can expect challenging yet stunningly beautiful stages.
+At Geigenkamm, climbing is both traditional and peaceful.
+Mountaineers can expect demanding, beautiful stages.

 Profile picture of Roland Grüner